 In addition to the waffle sandwiches, we also got to try the most sinfully indulgent and outrageously decadent chocolate martini that I have ever tried.
-It was SO GOOD.
+It was SO.
+GOOD.
 Seriously thick and creamy, with a milk chocolate drizzle inside the glass.
 I’m not even a big milk chocolate fan, but when they brought us a little spoon meant for scraping the hardened chocolate off of the glass (which by the way is a genius idea), I went to town.
-Words can’t describe the deliciousness.
+Words can’t describe how good it was.

 We were also served white corn croquettes, small white corn and manchego cheese balls, panko breaded and deep fried.
 YES PLEASE!
 They were served with some creamy sauce – I think chipotle? – and they were delightful.
 Crispy and airy, and surprisingly light given what they’re made with.
 They too were rather sinful, but too good for that to matter.
 Sounds kind of like a theme here right?!